-Concrete strength on-site is largely influenced by weather conditions.
+Weather conditions largely influence concrete strength on-site.
 When it is hot, concrete can maintain the expected strength gain and critical operations can be done faster.
 Formwork can be stripped, lanes can be opened, cables can be tensioned, etc. However, it is when temperature drops and cold weather takes place, that the coin flips.
 Without proper actions, construction delays are certain, as the concrete will take longer to achieve target strength.

-For that reason, projects typically adopt the use of heaters to ensure the concrete strength development, and therefore, the project schedule.
-Moreover, heaters are used to ensure that the concrete structure meets the minimum quality and durability requirements.
+For that reason, projects typically adopt the use of a concrete heat blanket to ensure concrete strength development.
+In turn, this will maintain the project schedule.
+Moreover, these types of heaters are a good method to ensure that the concrete structure meets the minimum quality and durability requirements.
 For instance, according to ACI 306 – Guide to Cold Weather Concreting, item 3.2, concrete protected from freezing until it attains a compressive strength of 500 psi (3.5 MPa) will not be damaged by exposure to a single freeze/thaw cycle.

 So, how do contractors and construction companies throughout the world (especially those in the Northern hemisphere) deal with this challenge?

-By placing heaters close to the concrete element and field cured cylinders in the same location, where lab agencies break them at given ages to verify the strength.
+One way to deal with this challenge is to place heaters and field-cured cylinders in the same location, meaning close to the concrete element.
 By following this process, one can (with a high conservative range) be sure that the concrete has sufficient strength to move forward with job site operations.
-Nevertheless, this process is time-consuming and sometimes not realistic, because cylinders are small samples and do not represent the real behavior of the concrete element.
+Nevertheless, this process is time-consuming and sometimes not realistic.
+This is because cylinders are small samples and do not represent the real behavior of the concrete element.

-Analyzing the data above, it becomes clear that the temperature has a major effect on concrete strength development.
+Analyzing the data above, it becomes clear that temperature has a major effect on concrete strength development.
 A deeper look shows that at 1.5 days the in-situ strength is at ≈3,000 psi (20.7 MPa), yet the field cylinder is at ≈1,700 psi (11.7 MPa).
 This is where the differences between the conditions are notorious.
 In other words, if the job site were to use field cylinders to perform the critical operations, the process would take almost twice as long as by measuring the in-place strength.

-According to ACI 306 Guide to Cold Weather Concreting, although cold weather concreting results in extra costs because of potentially lower productivity and the need for additional products such as insulating blankets and heaters, it will also allow a project to stay on schedule.
+Cold weather concreting can bring extra costs because of the potential for lower productivity and the need for additional products such as concrete heat blankets.
+However, according to ACI 306 Guide to Cold Weather Concreting, it will also allow a project to stay on schedule.

 But How Can Maturity Help Me Reduce Heating Costs?